deatrich/linux-home-server/customization.md

 These topics will be documented soon:

   * automatically or manually managing software updates
+  * point to LAN configuration, in particular, static configuration for your server
   * explore firewall issues - ufw seems lacking
   * getting rid of ESM messages in terminal logins
   * local time configuration and ntp configuration